pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: One contact with an interaction record in the contact list.

     1. Test case: `logs 1`<br>
-       Expected: Show the interaction records of the first contact in the status message.
+       Expected: Show the interaction records of the first contact in the result display message.

     1. Test case: no interaction records<br>
        Prerequisite: First contact with no interaction records.<br>
        Command: `logs 1`<br>
-       Expected: Show no records of interaction in the status message.
+       Expected: Show no records of interaction in the result display message.

     1. Test case: `logs x` (where x is larger than the contact list size)<br>
-       Expected: Error details shown in the status message.
-Status bar remains the same.
+       Expected: Error details shown in the result display message.
+Command box remains the same.

 #### Deleting an interaction record